Haunted

 “There are few things I would like to do less than lie under a cloudy night sky while someone read aloud the more vivid passages of Moon.
 In the thriller genre, do recommendations come any higher?”
 (Andrew Postman, The New York Times Book Review)

-“Herbert goes out in a blaze of glory” ( Daily Mail)What listeners say about Haunted
+“Herbert goes out in a blaze of glory” ( Daily Mail)Great book.

 The scene with the clairvoyant in the theatre was a little muddled.
 I wasn’t sure who was saying what dialogue at one point.